kleros/tokens-on-trial/README.md

 ## Get Started

-1. Clone this repo.
+1. Clone this repo;
+2. Duplicate and rename `.env.example` to `.env`;
+3. Inside `.env`, replace <api-key> with your infura key;
-2. Install and set up the [MetaMask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en) chrome extension.
+4. Install and set up the [MetaMask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en) chrome extension;
-3. Configure MetaMask on the Kovan Test Network.
+5. Configure MetaMask on the Kovan Test Network;
-4. Run `yarn` to install dependencies and then `yarn start` to start the dev server.
+6. Run `yarn` to install dependencies and then `yarn start` to start the dev server.

 ## Other Scripts